 Located smack in the middle of an urban and crowded locale of Trivandrum, the site was a small plot that was being suffocated by other residential projects from all four sides.
 The idea of this residence was to have an inward-facing house with all its spaces opening into a funneling central courtyard.
-The house is aligned in the east-west direction with openings facilitating for maximum cross-ventilation.
+The house is aligned in the east-west direction with openings facilitating maximum cross-ventilation.

 In the context of the city of Trivandrum that stands as a testimonial to many of Ar.
 Laurie Baker’s masterpieces, this project seemed fit to modify one of his own introductions, the ‘Rat trap bond brick masonry’ technique in this site which didn’t offer the opportunity for soil excavation or for making mud blocks.
 Keeping in mind that brick kilns in Trivandrum are a dying industry with people opting out for wire-cut machine-made bricks, this was also an attempt to promote this local agriculture-based industry that is on the brink of extinction.

-The ‘Rat trap bond’ is a brick masonry method of wall construction in which bricks are placed in vertical position instead of conventional horizontal position and thus creating a cavity within the wall that increases thermal efficiency, cuts down on the total volume of bricks used, and is ideal for concealing structural members and service ducts.
+The ‘Rat trap bond’ is a brick masonry method of wall construction in which bricks are placed in a vertical position instead of a conventional horizontal position and thus creating a cavity within the wall that increases thermal efficiency, cuts down on the total volume of bricks used, and is ideal for concealing structural members and service ducts.
 The idea was further developed to form a series of slanting walls that danced left and right, converging only to support the ferrocement shell roof.
-Each staggered wall has been tailormade to suit the issue of deficiency in space that this residence posed, aiming to create larger volumes and a feeling of privacy.
+Each staggered wall has been tailor-made to suit the issue of deficiency in space that this residence posed, aiming to create larger volumes and a feeling of privacy.

 Scaffolding pipes left behind from the construction stage soon were reused to form the central staircase and the grillwork.
 Keeping in mind the principle of discarding nothing as ‘waste’ the wooden planks were also pieced together to form part of the flooring in the living areas.
-Cane has been acquired from the neighborhood, treated, and wound around the grillwork to create subtle screens for privacy and for various furniture.
+Cane has been acquired from the neighbourhood, treated, and wound around the grillwork to create subtle screens for privacy and for various furniture.

 The Pirouette House features the “Last of the Mohicans” fired bricks as an ode to the stellar practice of Laurie Baker with spaces that are made beautiful by the pure geometry and patterns created by the walls that seem to be coming alive and pirouetting around.

-1. Fired bricks for Rat Trap bond brick masonry: Rat trap bond is a brick masonry method of wall construction introduced by Laurie Baker in Kerala, in which bricks are placed in vertical position instead of conventional horizontal position and thus creating a cavity (hollow space) within the wall that increases thermal efficiency and cuts down the number of bricks.
+1. Fired bricks for Rat Trap bond brick masonry: Rat trap bond is a brick masonry method of wall construction introduced by Laurie Baker in Kerala, in which bricks are placed in a vertical position instead of a conventional horizontal position and thus creating a cavity (hollow space) within the wall that increases thermal efficiency and cuts down the number of bricks.

 2. Waste wood: Cut wooden scrap pieces have been joined to panel a part of the flooring.

-3. MMT Ferrocement shells: These wafer-like structures are steel reinforced arched shells with an effective thickness of 2.5cm and they take an equal load of respective R.C.C slabs.
+3. MMT Ferrocement shells: These wafer-like structures are steel-reinforced arched shells with an effective thickness of 2.5cm and they take an equal load of respective R.C.C slabs.
 They effectively reduce the overall cement consumption by 40% and steel consumption by 30%.
 These replace the R.C.C Slab in roofing as they are as strong as 1200 kg/m2

-4. Discarded Scaffolding pipes for Staircase and Grillwork: The staircase and the grillwork of this house have been made entirely out of scrap scaffolding pipes that have been welded in place.
+4. Discarded Scaffolding Pipes for Staircase and Grillwork: The staircase and the grillwork of this house have been made entirely out of scrap scaffolding pipes that have been welded in place.

 5. Oxide: The floor and selected walls have been finished with grey and yellow oxides.